m-abdelgawad/logs-cleaner/README.md

 days, which is a helpful feature for maintaining your system's storage.

 With this script, you can save time and effort by automating the process of cleaning up your system.
-You can specify the log directory and the number of days to keep files in that directory.
+You can specify the root path and the number of days to keep log files in that path.

 This script offers multiple benefits, including:
 * Freeing up valuable disk space and helping to optimize system performance.